Commands

 agent-device scroll down 0.5

-agent-device pinch 2.0 # zoom in 2x (iOS simulator)
+agent-device pinch 2.0 # zoom in 2x (Apple simulator or macOS app session)

-agent-device pinch 0.5 200 400 # zoom out at coordinates (iOS simulator)
+agent-device pinch 0.5 200 400 # zoom out at coordinates (Apple simulator or macOS app session)

-fill clears then types. type does not clear.
+fill clears then types. type does not clear. type accepts text only.
+Do not pass @ref to type; use fill @ref "text" to target a field directly, or press @ref then type "text" to append in the focused field.
+Use --delay-ms on type or fill for debounced search fields and search-as-you-type inputs that miss characters when text is injected too quickly.
+Delayed typing prefers paced character entry over clipboard-style fallbacks so the target field still receives incremental updates.
 On Android, fill also verifies text and performs one clear-and-retry pass on mismatch.
 Some Android images cannot enter non-ASCII text over shell input; in that case use a trusted ADB keyboard IME and verify APK checksum/signature before install. click --button secondary is the desktop context-menu flow on macOS. click --button middle is reserved for future runner support and currently returns an explicit unsupported-operation error on macOS. swipe accepts an optional durationMs argument (default 250ms, range 16..10000).
-On iOS, swipe duration is clamped to a safe range (16..60ms) to avoid longpress side effects. scrollintoview accepts plain text or a snapshot ref (@eN); ref mode uses best-effort geometry-based scrolling without post-scroll verification.
-Run snapshot again before follow-up @ref commands. longpress is supported on iOS and Android. pinch is iOS simulator-only.
+On iOS, swipe duration is clamped to a safe range (16..60ms) to avoid longpress side effects. scroll accepts either a relative amount (0.5 means roughly half of the viewport on that axis) or --pixels <n> for a fixed-distance gesture.
+Large distances are clamped to the usable drag band so the gesture stays reliable across Android, iOS, and macOS.
+Default snapshot text output is visible-first, so off-screen interactive content is summarized instead of shown as tappable refs.
+When a target only appears in an off-screen summary, use scroll <direction> and then take a fresh snapshot -i.
+For repeated checks, a small shell loop is enough:

 Find (semantic)